C4ptainCrunch/thesis/source/index.rst

 We will focus on MCTS as it does not require any expert knowledge about the given game to make reasonable decisions.

-The principle of MCTS is simple : we represent the starting state of a game by the root node of a tree.
-This node then has a children for each possible action the current player can make.
-The n-th child of the node represents the state in which the game would be if the payer had played the n-th possible action.
+The principle of MCTS is simple : we represent the initial state of a game by the root node of a tree.
+This node then has a child for each possible action the current player can make.
+The n-th child of the node represents the state in which the game would be if the player had played the n-th possible action.

 The maximum number of children of a node in the game is called the branching factor.
 In a classical Awalé game the player can choose to sow his seeds from one of his non-empty pits.
-As the player has 6 pits, the branching factor is 6 (this is very small compared to branching factor of 19 from the game of Go and makes Awalé much easier to play with this method).
+As the player has 6 pits, the branching factor is 6 (this is very small compared to the branching factor of 19 for the game of Go and makes Awalé much easier to play with MCTS).

-With this representation, if we build the complete tree, we will have computed every possible state in the game and every leaf of the tree will be a final state (end of a game).
-As said, previously, computing the complete tree is not ideal for Alawé (it has :math:`\approx 8 \times 10^{11}` nodes) and computationally impossible for games with a high branching factor.
+If we build the complete tree, we compute every possible state in the game and every leaf of the tree is a final state (end of a game).
+As said, previously, computing the complete tree is not ideal for Awalé (it has :math:`\approx 8 \times 10^{11}` nodes) and computationally impossible for games with a high branching factor (unless very shallow).

 To overcome this computational problem, the MCTS method constructs only a part of the tree by sampling and tries to estimate the chance of winning based on